PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:28:15
+Last updated: 2024-04-02 18:29:22
-Random Quote: Strength does not come from physical capacity.
-It comes from an indomitable will. - Mahatma Gandhi
+Random Quote: Commitment is an act, not a word. - Jean-Paul Sartre